hyperledger-solang/solang/docs/language/managing_values.rst

 .. note::

-    Parity Substrate can be compiled with a different type for ``T::Balance``.
+    On Polkadot, contracts can be compiled with a different type for ``T::Balance``.
 If you need support for a different type, please raise an `issue <https://github.com/hyperledger/solang/issues>`_.